Lee Roethenbaugh

 Welcome.
 I am a Humanistic & Integrative Psychotherapist offering psychotherapy and counselling in private practices in Bath and Bradford on Avon.

-Please see lower down the page for couples therapy and group work
+Please see lower down the page for couples therapy.

 Individual therapy

 Sustaining our inner selves and living the life we want to live can be challenging in today's complex and uncertain world.
 Psychotherapy can help you through a difficult time whether it’s due to stress, relationship or work issues or persistent feelings of dissatisfaction and disappointment.
-You might feel overwhelmed, angry, anxiety, distress or find difficulty coping with aspects of life.
-I believe that when we understand more about ourselves we have greater choice and freedom in our lives.
+You might feel overwhelmed, depressed, angry, anxious or have difficulty coping with an unresolved trauma from the past.

-In a process where the cornerstones are collaboration, compassion, support and imagination we will listen closely to how you think about problems and how ingrained patterns may be affecting your efforts to find solutions.
-By exploring thoughts, ideas and feelings together, and being curious about what lays behind them, the process of psychotherapy can help to deal with emotional and relational problems to live a more satisfying and fulfilling life.
+By exploring thoughts, ideas, beliefs and feelings together, and being curious about what lays behind them, the process of psychotherapy can help deal with emotional and relational problems to live a more satisfying and fulfilling life

 Exploration and awareness can be gentle and slow, and at other times more challenging.
 I believe this works best when accompanied by a compassionate and supportive individual , prepared to get alongside you in whatever dilemmas life is bringing up.
 My intention is to help you connect with the deep roots of your experience and live from an expanded and enlivened sense of self.